check-spelling-sandbox/cilium/Documentation/contributing/testing/e2e_legacy.rst

 The end-to-end tests can be run with an arbitrary kubeconfig file.
 Normally the CI will use the kubernetes created via vagrant but this can be overridden with ``--cilium.kubeconfig``.
-When used, ginkgo will not start a VM nor compile cilium.
+When used, ginkgo will neither start a VM nor compile cilium.
 It will also skip some setup tasks like labeling nodes for testing.

 This mode expects: